kalavai-net/mvp_docs/README.md

 We will focus on the __Combine Documents Chain__ pin and the __Retriever__ pin, starting with building the __Retriever__ section of the flow, which begins with a __VectorStore Retriever__.

+It also has the parameter __Return Source Parameter__, we must set this to __False__ for this tutorial, failing to do so will return a 500 error on deployments.

 ### Adding the Vector Store Retriever

 ![Add the vector store](images/rag/2_clip.png)